-The following is a guest post from Joshua Rodriguez of CNA Finance.
-If you would like to submit a guest post, please consult our guest posting guidelines and contact us.
+The following is a contribution from Joshua Rodriguez of CNA Finance.
+If you would like to contribute to Frugal Rules, please consult our guidelines and contact us.

 Today, I’d like to discuss a topic that becomes increasingly important as you reach for financial stability – credit scores.
 As a personal finance journalist, I spend tons of time reading stories from several different personal finance sources.
 Through my reading and, emails that I receive from readers of my work, I’ve noticed a trend in crucial questions revolving around credit scores.
 More importantly, these questions tend to yield different responses depending on who you are talking to.
 Here are my three favorite and most challenging credit score questions and the best answers that I can give to them…